-Alternative therapies in conjunction with conventional treatment might also reduce anxiety and help you cope with social phobia.
-Some alternative therapies to consider include:
+Alternative therapies along with conventional treatment might also reduce anxiety and help you cope with social phobia.

 Lifestyle changes may also have a positive impact on anxiety in general.
 If you’re able to reduce your overall anxiety level, it might be easier to cope in social settings.

-Caffeinated drinks such as coffee, tea, and soda can provide a much-needed pick-me-up.
+Caffeinated drinks — such as coffee, tea, and soda — can provide a much-needed pick-me-up.
 But if you have anxiety, caffeine can make you feel worse, and it might even trigger panic attacks.

-If you can’t give up coffee or tea, cut back on the amount you consume each day.
+If you can’t give up coffee or tea, try to cut back on the amount you consume each day.

 Rather than fear social settings, ease into these situations with baby steps.
-Avoiding social interactions may only worsen anxiety.
+Simply avoiding social interactions could potentially worsen anxiety.

 If you’re aware of the guest list, consider the interests of those attending.
 Maybe someone recently went on vacation or started a new job.
 If so, prepare a few questions to break the ice and pave the way for a conversation.

-Avoid questions with a “yes” or “no” answer, though.
+Avoid questions with a yes or no answer, though.
 Remember, the idea is to converse.
 So, instead of asking, “Did you enjoy your trip to Florida?” ask “What did you like about your trip to Florida?”

-In most cases the other person will open up and get the conversation started.
+In most cases, the other person will open up and get the conversation started.
 The more you talk, the less anxious you’ll feel, and it’ll be easier to speak with others.

 Although anxiety and fear in social settings are common, you may feel that you’re alone or that your situation is hopeless.
 This couldn’t be further from the truth.

-But if these don’t work, talk to your doctor about prescription medication or counseling.
+But if these don’t work, talk with your doctor about prescription medication or counseling.
 Mental health professionals can help you cope with anxiety and become more sociable.